 Sample Law School Application Timeline

-- Arrange for your transcripts to be sent to LSDAS.
+- Arrange for your transcripts to be sent to LSAC.

-- Arrange for letters of recommendation and print out Applicant Summary forms for each evaluator.
+- Arrange for letters of recommendation and print out Applicant Summary forms and instructions on how to upload letters for each evaluator.

 - Receive LSAT scores.